×

 From Roman historians, fences made of whale tins and first bathers

-It is difficult to find a Borkumer who is not descended from a whaler.
+It is difficult to find a BorkumHe who is not descended from a whaler.
 Stories and relics from that time are therefore easy to discover.
-You come across them on every corner on the North Sea island of Borkum.
+They can be found on the North Sea island Borkum on every corner.

 Borkum historical